You Can Help Protect Kiwi Too!

 Sanctuaries area safe haven for New Zealand’s native wildlife.
 They are heavily protected from pests that threaten native species.
 A lot of work goes into maintaining these areas, for example, repairing the specially designed fences around the perimeter of the sanctuary that stop pests from getting in.
 By paying the fee to visit these sanctuaries, you are supporting the good work that they do!
 Find out about the sanctuaries here: Where to See Kiwi Birds in New Zealand.

 You can’t go home after your working holiday without some gifts for the family.
-Hit two birds with one stone (no pun intended, plus, you should never throw stones at kiwi) by buying a gift from Kiwis for Kiwi where proceeds go to the charity protecting kiwi!
+Hit two birds with one stone (no pun intended, plus, you should never throw stones at kiwi) by buying a gift from Save The Kiwi where proceeds go to the charity protecting kiwi!

 A unique opportunity, but not impossible!
 Sanctuary Mountain Maungatautari, near Cambridge, Waikato, gives people the chance to get hands-on experience with a kiwi health check in exchange for a reasonable donation.
 Opportunities like this don’t pop up every day but, you can keep an eye out on the Sanctuary Mountain website.